 —Otherwise, the sensing responder shall set the Status Code field to DECLINED_SENSING_MEASUREMENT_SETUP or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED in the Sensing Measurement Setup Response frame.
 If the Status Code field is set to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the sensing responder shall provide its preferred sensing measurement parameters in the Sensing Measurement Setup Response frame.

+(#816)The sensing initiator should consider the preferred sensing measurement parameters indicated in the Sensing Measurement Setup Response frame that the sensing responder transmitted when the sensing initiator initiates a new sensing measurement setup with the sensing responder.